pktgen/fgen/docs/guides/sample_app_ug/timer.rst

 Timer Sample Application
 ==============================

-The Timer sample application demonstrates the use of a timer in a CNDP application.
-This application is implemented as a command that can be executed at the CNDP cli application.
-For more details about the CNDP cli application see :doc:`cli`.
+The Timer sample application demonstrates the use of a timer in a FGEN application.
+This application is implemented as a command that can be executed at the FGEN cli application.
+For more details about the FGEN cli application see :doc:`cli`.

 Running the Application
 -----------------------

-After :ref:`building CNDP <building-cndp>`, run the example:
+After :ref:`building FGEN <building-fgen>`, run the example:

 .. code-block:: console